kendarorg/PhpNuget/README.md

 	* NOTE: Import from txt db does not yet work!!!
 * If under IIS set the path of 'php-cgi.exe' (leave blank if your hosting already configured PHP)
 * Change the password, email and login of the administration without worries.
-* Rename the setup.php to setup.bak
+* Rename the setup.php to setup.bak FOR SECURITY REASONS
 * Remove write access on
 	* settings.php
 	* Web.Config